efabless/caravel_user_project/verilog/dv/README.md

 	reg_la3_oenb = reg_la3_iena = 0x00000000;    // [127:96]
 	```

 * Then, the firmware writes an initial value to the counter through the LA1 data register.
-Afte writing the counter value, the LA probes are disabled to prevent the counter write signal from being always set to one.
+After writing the counter value, the LA probes are disabled to prevent the counter write signal from being always set to one.

 	```c
 	reg_la1_data = 0x00000000;     // Write zero to count register